ini-bdds/bdqc/README.rst

 ####################

 This section describes exhaustively how BDQC works internally.
-This and following sections is required reading for plugin developers.
+This and following sections are required reading for people wanting to develop their own plugins.

 Analyze and summarize individual files (*within-file* analysis)
 ===============================================================

-Possibly the most important thing to understand about BDQC is that *plugins*, not the *framework*, carry out all analysis of input files.
+The most important fact to understand about BDQC is that *plugins*, not the *framework*, carry out all analysis of input files.
-The BDQC *framework* merely orchestrates the execution of *plugins*. [#]_
+The BDQC *framework* merely orchestrates the execution of plugins. [#]_

 Said another way, the plugins that are executed on a file entirely determine the content of the summary generated for that file.
 The framework itself